ericrogler/Green-Book/README.md

 ## ReadMe

 Welcome to *The Green Book (For Teachers, Instructors, Presenters, and Learning Designers)*.
 Included is the license involved with this work and a chapter navigation if you'd rather go to a specific topic.
-This is a web-friendly version hosted on Github Pages.
+This is a web-friendly version hosted on Github and created through Visual Studio Code.
 You do not need to access the main repository unless you want to.

-**Last Updated: August 3, 2025**
+**Last Updated: August 4, 2025**

 ### Wait, a book hosted on GitHub?